kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 Pages with more backlinks (e.g. Page D) should probably be prioritized above pages with less backlinks.
 Think about it in terms of user journey.
-Users on Pages A, B, and C all have a chance of ending up on Page D. There's some idea (or data, or knowledge, or whatever) on Page D that Pages A, B, and C all depend on.
+Users on Pages A, B, and C all have a chance of ending up on Page D. There's some idea (or information, or knowledge, or whatever) on Page D that Pages A, B, and C all depend on.

 .. _triangulate: https://en.wikipedia.org/wiki/Triangulation_(social_science)